 Building capacity and capability in public services at a local level to tackle CSE

 The CSE Response Unit builds on, and benefits from, the foundations of NWG Network’s single point of contact success to date in building local level capacity to tackle CSE:

 As a trusted expert organisation, independent from any particular public sector or private enterprise, able to deal with issues in confidence without the limitations of public command and reporting structures.

-A multi-sector organisation, with expertise and connections with over twelve thousand members disseminating information through their local networks – police, social work, health, education, youth, voluntary and private sector professionals – able to support co-operation and shared learning and also deal with issues that span several sectors and address the gaps in between.
+A multi-sector organisation, with expertise and connections with over fourteen thousand members disseminating information through their local networks – police, social work, health, education, youth, voluntary and private sector professionals – able to support co-operation and shared learning and also deal with issues that span several sectors and address the gaps in between.